badal-io/airflow2-local-ci-cd/README.md

 <strong> <ins>Note:</ins> &nbsp; GCP Cloud Shell has several limitations.
 Everytime when a shell session is expired or closed, you have to re-run the Airflow initializaiton steps given in the section #4 (step 4.1) </strong>

-  - 2.1.1 &nbsp; Access GCP Cloud Shell from your browser using your crdentials: https://ide.cloud.google.com
+  - 2.1.1 &nbsp; Access GCP Cloud Shell from your browser using your credentials: https://ide.cloud.google.com

   - 2.1.2 &nbsp; Open a terminal session `(Menu Terminal -- New Terminal)` and clone the repo, go to the directory: